 7. Descriptive URLs are your friend.

 When you add content pages to your site, make sure that you’re using URLs that contain keywords and that describe the content you’re working with.
-When you stick with URLs that simply spit out numbers and letters, Google ranks you considerably low.
+When you stick with URLs that simply spit out numbers and letters, Google ranks you considerably lower.

 9. Start using more internal linking.

 A lot of keyword usage can come across very easily to your audience because it looks so out of place.
-When using internal links and anchor text, try to incorporate keyword and links as seamlessly as possible.
+When using internal links and anchor text, try to incorporate keywords and links as seamlessly as possible.
 Keep working at a piece of copy until you’ve fully figured out how to make it look as natural as possible.